American Revolution: 1764–1766: Taxes imposed and withdrawn

+George Grenville became prime minister in 1763, and "the need for money played a part in every important decision made by Grenville regarding the colonies—and for that matter by the ministries that followed up to 1776."
+The national debt had grown to £133 million with annual debt payments of £5 million (out of an £8 million annual budget).
+Stationing troops in North America on a permanent basis would cost another £360,000 a year.
+On a per capita basis, Americans only paid 1 shilling in taxes to the empire compared to 26 shillings paid by the English.
+Grenville believed that the colonies should help pay the troop costs.

 In 1764 Parliament passed the Sugar Act, decreasing the existing customs duties on sugar and molasses but providing stricter measures of enforcement and collection.
-That same year, Prime Minister George Grenville proposed direct taxes on the colonies to raise revenue, but he delayed action to see whether the colonies would propose some way to raise the revenue themselves.
+That same year, Grenville proposed direct taxes on the colonies to raise revenue, but he delayed action to see whether the colonies would propose some way to raise the revenue themselves.

-Grenville had asserted in 1762 that the whole revenue of the custom houses in America amounted to one or two thousand pounds sterling a year, and that the English exchequer was paying between seven and eight thousand pounds a year to collect.
-Adam Smith wrote in The Wealth of Nations that Parliament "has never hitherto demanded of [the American colonies] anything which even approached to a just proportion to what was paid by their fellow subjects at home."
-Benjamin Franklin would later testify in Parliament in 1766 to the contrary, reporting that Americans already contributed heavily to the defense of the Empire.
-He argued that local colonial governments had raised, outfitted, and paid 25,000 soldiers to fight France in just the French and Indian War alone—as many as Britain itself sent—and spent many millions from American treasuries doing so.

-Parliament finally passed the Stamp Act in March 1765, which imposed direct taxes on the colonies for the first time.
+Parliament passed the Stamp Act in March 1765, which imposed direct taxes on the colonies for the first time.
 All official documents, newspapers, almanacs, and pamphlets were required to have the stamps—even decks of playing cards.
 The colonists did not object that the taxes were high; they were actually low.
-They objected to their lack of representation in the Parliament, which gave them no voice concerning legislation that affected them.
-The British were, however, reacting to an entirely different issue: at the conclusion of the recent war the Crown had to deal with approximately 1,500 politically well-connected British Army officers.
-The decision was made to keep them on active duty with full pay, but they—and their commands—also had to be stationed somewhere.
-Stationing a standing army in Great Britain during peacetime was politically unacceptable, so they determined to station them in America and have the Americans pay them through the new tax.
-The soldiers had no military mission however; they were not there to defend the colonies because there was no current threat to the colonies.

-The Sons of Liberty formed shortly after the Act in 1765, and they used public demonstrations, boycotts, and threats of violence to ensure that the British tax laws were unenforceable.
+They objected to their lack of representation in the Parliament, which gave them no voice concerning legislation that affected them, such as the tax, violating the unwritten English constitution.
+This grievance was summarized in the slogan "No taxation without representation".
+Shortly following adoption of the Stamp Act, the Sons of Liberty formed, and began using public demonstrations, boycotts, and threats of violence to ensure that the British tax laws became unenforceable.
 In Boston, the Sons of Liberty burned the records of the vice admiralty court and looted the home of chief justice Thomas Hutchinson.
 Several legislatures called for united action, and nine colonies sent delegates to the Stamp Act Congress in New York City in October.
-Moderates led by John Dickinson drew up a Declaration of Rights and Grievances stating that taxes passed without representation violated their rights as Englishmen, and colonists emphasized their determination by boycotting imports of British merchandise.
+Moderates led by John Dickinson drew up a Declaration of Rights and Grievances stating that the colonists were equal to all other British citizens and that taxes passed without representation violated their rights as Englishmen, and Congress emphasized their determination by organizing a boycott on imports of all British merchandise.
+American spokesmen such as Samuel Adams, James Otis, John Hancock, John Dickinson, Thomas Paine, and many others, rejected aristocracy and propounded "republicanism" as the political philosophy that was best suited to American conditions.